yupan21/PTE/README.md

 ## Usage

++ Make sure you joined as a swarm node in fabric

 #### the main scenarios file is located on `./CITest/scenarios`

 you can edit the scripts to suit you environments: